neuefische/web-exercises/sessions/js-structure/shapes/README.md

 ### Apply random colors

 Open the [index.js](./index.js).
 You find 3 elements that are generated: A circle, a square and a pentagon.
 If one of the elements is clicked the color changes to gray.
-Let's use the `getRandomColor` function to make the elements mor colorful!
+Let's use the `getRandomColor` function to make the elements more colorful!

 - import the function `getRandomColor` from the [utils/randomColor.js](./utils/randomColor.js) file.
 - use the function inside all three event listeners and apply the returned color to the backgroundColor.